 PS Vietnam is incredibly and probably the easiest to travel besides Thailand on your list.
-In Vietnam make sure you take a full 3 days in Hlong Bay, travel from theee down the coast is super easy backpacking -- heads up Ho Chi Minh is a bit too chaotic for my taste but many love it. over 1 year agoAnswered by Elaine via WorldNomads.com
+In Vietnam make sure you take a full 3 days in Hlong Bay, travel from theee down the coast is super easy backpacking -- heads up Ho Chi Minh is a bit too chaotic for my taste but many love it. almost 2 years agoAnswered by Elaine via WorldNomads.com

 I had 5 months in India alone and i still didn't manage to fit it all in.
 When travelling Asia you will need and even have to take it slower.
 I would do SE Asia first as this will prepare you for India & Nepal - also note that the north is freezing when the south is super hot.
 I had 13 months in total - about 4 months were for NZ & Australia.
-The rest was Thailand, Laos, Cambodia, Vietnam, China (just a week) - then India... i didn't plan my time - just went with the flow but with hindsight i could have done less time in Thailand as it left me compromised for Vietnam, which has left me still wanting to return 10 years later.. over 1 year agoAnswered by Tanya via WorldNomads.com
+The rest was Thailand, Laos, Cambodia, Vietnam, China (just a week) - then India... i didn't plan my time - just went with the flow but with hindsight i could have done less time in Thailand as it left me compromised for Vietnam, which has left me still wanting to return 10 years later.. almost 2 years agoAnswered by Tanya via WorldNomads.com

 Watch out with Myanmar too - last I heard if you travelled across the border, you could only get as far as the border towns - to get properly into the country you needed to fly in to Yangon.
 However, I've not been over that way since it started to open up, so might have changed since then!

 If you're keen for non-stop travelling, you should be OK with six months.
 You should definitely add Laos onto your list too if you can, even for a little.
 I'm still gutted not to have made it to Luang Prabang!